apache/nuttx/drivers/README.txt

   want to register these devices (devnull_register() and devzero_register()).

-loop.c
-  Supports the standard loop device that can be used to export a file (or character device) as a block device.
-See losetup() and loteardown() in include/nuttx/fs/fs.h.

 pwm.c
   Provides the "upper half" of a pulse width modulation (PWM) driver.
   The "lower half" of the PWM driver is provided by device-specific